SMPTE/rp2129/README.md

 ## Public Committee Draft (PCD) Notice

-The following elements are made available for a public review period ending no earlier than {YYYY-MM-DD}, and no later than {YYYY-MM-DD}:
+The following elements are made available for a public review period ending no earlier than 2022-10-28, and no later than 2023-03-31:

 * [{prose element}]({link to prose element})
 * [{element #1}]({link to element #1})
 * ...

-## Details
+## Trust Boundaries

-{PCD announcement}
+For years, Broadcasters and Media Operators (Entities) have been handing off the final composite broadcast channel output via unidirectional co-axial connections using SDI and ASI.
+Recently they have been migrating this traffic to IP-based network interconnections, typically using newer SMPTE standardized IP protocols such as ST 2022.
+Entities are learning that there are additional security and routing challenges that must be overcome when utilizing IP networking.

+There are two main areas of concern for Entities  when inter-connecting with others via IP networks: Security and Address space.

+The document introduces the concept of a Trust Boundary, which is a security function at the edge(s) of an Entity’s IP network for broadcast composite channel delivery.

+It also describes some of the security, address space and firewalling challenges and makes some recommendations to address these challenges.

+Trust Boundary is a security-focused function deployed at an Entity’s edge that will enable all desired linear media flows in and out, while blocking all other traffic.
+The location of a Trust Boundary within the workflow from production to consumer is shown in 4 (Trust Boundary Concepts).
+Trust boundaries could be considered as media-specific firewalls.  {PCD announcement}